Sajeevan11/Goodreads-Project/README.md

 # GoodReads Modelling Part

-This project is on the modelling data and modeling steps.
+This part of project is on the modelling data and modeling steps.

 ## Setup